venkateshness/SDI_EEG/Readme.md

     └── requirements.txt
 ```

-This repo contains all the code-related files from `src_scripts`. `src_data` and `Generated_data` can be found in https://osf.io/rjuap/. `src_data` contains the source/raw data necessary for the analysis. `Generated_data` are the intermediate data generated during analysis, and are used for subsequent steps.
+`Generated_data` and `src_data` can be found in https://osf.io/rjuap/. `Generated_data` are the intermediate data generated as part of the analysis.
+They are organized into first video, resting-state, and the second video.
+Each of them contains preprocessed scalp-level EEG (`preprocessed_dataset/`), source-localized EEG (`cortical_surface_related/`), and SDI-related (see the paper for more). `src_data` contains the data necessary for the analysis.
+More details about these folders are described in the OSF repo.

 ## Dataset Downloader
 We analyse subset of the data acquired by Healthy Brain Network (HBN). `_2_Downloading_from_AWS.sh` downloads the data necessary.
 Run them as `sh _2_Downloading_from_AWS.sh <sub_list>`.
 The `<sub_list>` can be obtained by running `_1_parsing_for_subjects.py`.